 Example: Ned is stuck behind a slow-moving car on a one-lane road in downtown Las Vegas.
 Since there is no one behind him, Ned decides to back up to the previous intersection and turn onto the cross street.
 A cop sees Ned backing up into the intersection and tickets him for violating NRS 484B.113.

-Note that it makes no difference in the above example that Ned did not cause an accident and that there was no other traffic.
-The simple act of reversing a car into an intersection is sufficient to invite criminal prosecution in Nevada.1
+Note that it makes no difference in the above example that Ned did not cause an accident and that there was no other traffic.1

 2. How do I fight the charges?